-LOOKING FORWARD- WHAT ARE OUR PLANS FOR 2021?
+LOOKING FORWARD- WHAT ARE OUR PLANS FOR 2022?

-The NHF will be:
+The Northern Health Foundation will be:

-- Increasing fundraising opportunities. - Increasing their attention to seeking new Board Members to sit on the Northern Health Foundation Board of Directors. - Support the needs of the patients and staff in the Northern Health Region through increased attention to matching donations with needs of clinical areas through enhanced processes in collaboration with leadership of the Northern Health Region.
+- Increasing fundraising opportunities. - Increasing awareness of the Foundation. - Increasing attention to seeking new Board Members to sit on the Northern Health Foundation Board of Directors. - Support the needs of the patients and staff in the Northern Health Region through increased attention to matching donations with needs of clinical areas through enhanced processes in collaboration with leadership of the Northern Health Region. - Providing \$250,000.00 in financial support to the purchase of IV Pumps for the Northern Health Region.

-THE NORTHERN HEALTH FOUNDATION FINANCIAL STATEMENTS YEAR ENDED DECEMBER 31, 2020
+THE NORTHERN HEALTH FOUNDATION FINANCIAL STATEMENTS YEAR ENDED DECEMBER 31, 2021